-Solution for Euler Equations - Lagrangian and Eulerian Descriptions Valdir Monteiro dos Santos Godoi valdir.msgodoi@gmail.com
+Solution for Euler Equations - Lagrangian and Eulerian Descriptions

+Valdir Monteiro dos Santos Godoi valdir.msgodoi@gmail.com

-Abstract - We find an exact solution for the system of Euler equations, following the Eulerian and Lagrangian descriptions, for spatial dimension n = 3.
-As we had seen in other previous articles, there are infinite solutions for pressure and velocity, given only the condition of initial velocity.
+Abstract - We find an exact solution for the system of Euler equations, supposing that there is some solution, following the Eulerian and Lagrangian descriptions, for spatial dimension n=3.
+As we had seen in other previous articles, it is possible that there are infinite solutions for pressure and velocity, given only the condition of initial velocity.